Loading…

 What AI can help with:

 For studio admin — term fees, direct debits, BAS-ready summaries — AI sits on top of Xero or MYOB and handles the draft work.
 Many solo teachers reclaim an entire evening a week this way.
+Teachers delivering music programs to NDIS participants face heavier documentation requirements, and the patterns in our AI for NDIS providers guide are worth a look.

 For solo teachers, parent communication and lesson planning are the highest-leverage starts.
 For small schools, exam and recital admin tends to be the biggest single time sink.